microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/meetingattendancereport-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [meetingAttendanceReport](../resources/meetingAttendanceReport.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a [meetingAttendanceReport](../resources/meetingattendancereport.md) object in the response body.

-## Example
+## Examples

 ### Example 1: Get the attendance report for an online meeting by ID

 The following example shows how to get the attendance report for an online meeting with delegated permission.

 #### Request

+The following example shows a request.

 # [HTTP](#tab/http)
 <!-- {